carolinan/Billie/readme.txt

 To create a portfolio, install Jetpack and create your projects, all the templates are already shipped with the theme.
 Billie also works well with WooCommerce.

 == Installation ==
 1. Unzip `billie.zip` to the `/wp-content/themes/` directory
 2. Activate the theme through the 'Appearance' menu in WordPress

 == Change log ==

+Version 1.1.1 2020-03-31

+Fixed a critical issue with the main menu on tablets.
+Updated navigation.js.
+Several improvements for the menu:
+Markup: Moved the navigation out of the header tag.
+Support for more sub menu levels.
+Sub menu items now show in the responsive menu and the menu is properly centered.
+Increased the size of the menu items in the responsive menu, to make them easier to click on mobile phones.

+The default content width has been decreased.
+This was an important step to take, to finally be able to use wide and full width blocks in the editor.
+This is most visible when no sidebar is used.
+You will see a change in the design, but this change is important to improve the readability and accessibility of your website.
+Improvements have also been made for the width, paddings and margins of the content on mobile phones.
+This makes the content easier to read.

+Removed dashicons, since it was slowing the theme down.
+You will see a change of the arrows in the main menu.

+Improvements of the block editor styles to keep up with recent changes and to better match the editor and the front.

+Replaced theme support for Jetpack responsive videos with the WordPress responsive embeds since these must not be enabled at the same time.

+Featured images are now centered instead of left aligned.

+The front page section panel has been renamed Page sections, since they work on all pages where the template is used.

+Font sizes are now more responsive.
+The number of font-sizes used has been reduced.
+The content text size has been increased to improve accessibility.
+Several pixel values has been replaced with relative units and are now more consistent and uniform.

+The entry footer has been changed from a footer tag to a div to improve accessibility.
+Widgets has been changed from aside to div to improve accessibilility.
+Improve the responsiveness of the widgets on different screensizes.

+CSS and PHP code style changes according to WordPress coding standards.

 Version 1.1.0 2019-05-09
 Added support for wp_body_open.
 Added a block style for the gallery which hides the image captions.
 Updated required WordPress version and PHP version.

 Version 1.0.9 2018-11-28
 Housekeeping: Updated links.
 Updated credits in the readme file.
 Removed admin.css since it was no longer used.